-His first appearance as a conductor was made at the tender age of 10 with his school choir.
-He later became the Assistant Conductor of the Shanghai Youth Orchestra of the Shanghai Conservatory until he graduated from the Affiliated Middle School in 2009.
-In 2011, he made an on-screen appearance as the Music Director and Conductor in the Chinese film, "The Allure of Tears" and has conducted several concerts in China with the Kunming and Qingdao Symphony Orchestras.
-Junping made his European conducting debut at the Verbier Festival in the summer of 2012, where he met Swiss conductor Charles Dutoit who praised him of "having such a simple and natural technique".
-The next summer, he helped establish the Shanghai Festival Symphony Orchestra.
-In the spring of 2014, he was invited by the Cincinnati Chinese Society to conduct their Lunar New Year Concert and was re-invited to the Curtis Institute to conduct a chamber orchestra concert.
+His first appearance as a conductor was at the tender age of 10 with his school choir.
+He later became the Assistant Conductor of the Shanghai Youth Orchestra of the Middle School Affiliated to Shanghai Conservatory of Music until his graduation in 2009.
+He has also appeared on-screen in a 2011 Chinese film titled "The Allure of Tears".
+Junping made his European conducting debut at the Verbier Festival in the summer of 2012, where he met Swiss conductor Charles Dutoit, who praised him of "having such a simple and natural technique".

-Since moving to Europe in 2015, he, in all situations, has stood at the podium of Konzerthausorchester Berlin, Brandenburgisches Staatsorchester Frankfurt (Oder), Royal Scottish National Orchestra, Silesian Philharmonic Symphony Orchestra, Neubrandengurger Philharmonie, Berlin Sinfonietta, Shanghai Philharmonic Orchestra, Shanghai Youth Orchestra, St. Petersburg Chamber Philharmonic, Curtis Symphony Orchestra, Swedish Radio Symphony Orchestra, Toronto Festival Orchestra, Thessaloniki Symphony Orchestra, George Enescu Philharmonic Orchestra, Hungarian State Opera Orchestra, Gyor Philharmonic Orchestra, Radom Chamber Orchestra, Sächsische Bläserphilharmonie and etc. In season 2017-2018, he served as the Interim Staff Conductor of The Diplomatic Choir of Berlin.
+Junping moved to Europe in 2015 and has since stood at the podium of Konzerthausorchester Berlin, Brandenburgisches Staatsorchester Frankfurt (Oder), Royal Scottish National Orchestra, Silesian Philharmonic Symphony Orchestra, Neubrandengurger Philharmonie, Berlin Sinfonietta, Shanghai Philharmonic Orchestra, Shanghai Youth Orchestra, St. Petersburg Chamber Philharmonic, Curtis Symphony Orchestra, Swedish Radio Symphony Orchestra, Toronto Festival Orchestra, Thessaloniki Symphony Orchestra, George Enescu Philharmonic Orchestra, Hungarian State Opera Orchestra, Gyor Philharmonic Orchestra, Radom Chamber Orchestra, Sächsische Bläserphilharmonie, among others.
+In the 2017-2018 season, he served as the Interim Staff Conductor of The Diplomatic Choir of Berlin.

-Junping is also an accomplished violist, having won many prizes and scholarships including Second Place at the 2006 Johansen International Competition Washington D.C., and First Place at both the China National Viola Competition in 2007 and the Morningside Music Bridge Chamber Music Competition in 2008.
-In the summer of 2016, he left his tutti position in the Swedish Radio Symphony Orchestra, a position he won in 2014, to pursue conducting full-time.
+Junping is also an accomplished violist, having won many prizes and scholarships including Second Place at the 2006 Johansen International Competition in Washington D.C., as well as First Place at both the China National Viola Competition in 2007 and the Morningside Music Bridge Chamber Music Competition in 2008.
+In the summer of 2016, he left his tutti position at the Swedish Radio Symphony Orchestra, a position he won in 2014, to pursue conducting full-time..